Skip to main content

 FINRA's Business Continuity Plan

-FINRA's BCP specifies how we will respond to events that significantly disrupt our business and addresses safeguarding our employees and property; insuring data back up and recovery; restoring mission-critical systems as well as critical regulatory and operational activities; alternative communications with investors, member firms, associated persons, and other regulators; and assuring all of our constituents a prompt response to their needs.
-We plan to continue in business, transfer operations to alternate sites as needed, and maintain as much transparency to our constituents as possible during a disruption.
+FINRA's BCP specifies how we will respond to events that significantly disrupt our business and addresses safeguarding our employees and property; ensuring data backup and recovery; restoring mission-critical systems as well as critical regulatory and operational activities; alternative communications with investors, member firms, associated persons, and other regulators; and assuring all of our constituents a prompt response to their needs.
+We plan to continue in business and to maintain as much transparency to our constituents as possible during a disruption.
 FINRA's business continuity plan is updated and tested regularly, and it is provided to the SEC as part of its oversight of FINRA.

 Contact OGC